Hyperspheredigital/hd-monk-polkadot/README.md

 ## Basic Usage

+Update your runnable variable with name of appropriate version of polkadot node(node or node-persistent) in basic-monitoring.yaml e.g. `runnable: substrate/polkadot-node-persistent`.

-First, load all templates in this order:
+Load all templates in this order:

 ```
 monk load polkadot.yaml acala.yaml monitoring-files.yaml basic-monitoring.yaml